-- Where a matter is referred to the Review chairperson in accordance with the foregoing procedure, he/she, himself/herself shall proceed to determine whether adequate cause exists for the President to recommend dismissal of the faculty member, or he/she may in his/her discretion appoint two persons to sit with him/her as a Review Committee to make such determination.
-The Review chairperson shall act as chairperson of any Review Committee. - The Review chairperson or a Review Committee shall advise the President and the faculty member of the date and place fixed by it for a hearing in connection with the matter.
-Such date shall be not more than six weeks after the matter is referred to the Review chairperson.
-The faculty member may at any time before the hearing provide the Review chairperson or the Review Committee and the President with a written reply to the reasons given by the President in support of his intention to recommend dismissal; but where such a reply is given within seven days of the day fixed for the hearing the Review chairperson or Review Committee may, on its own initiative or at the request of the President, postpone the hearing for a period not exceeding seven days.
-Reasonable notice of any postponement shall be given to the faculty member and the President. - A hearing by the Review chairperson or a Review Committee shall be held in camera unless the faculty member requests otherwise by notice given to the Review chairperson or a Review Committee in writing at least one week in advance of the hearing. - Both the President (or his nominee) and the faculty member are entitled to appear at the hearing and, if they so desire, to be represented by counsel or other advisers.
-The Review chairperson or a Review Committee is entitled to fix its own rules as to the procedure before it, the examination and cross-examination of witnesses and the admissibility of evidence.
-A transcript of the proceedings at any hearing before a Review chairperson or Review Committee shall not be obligatory but the chairperson or a Committee, upon the application of either the President or his nominee or the affected faculty member, may direct that the testimony of a specified witness be recorded as the chairperson or a Committee may direct and a transcript thereof provided for its consideration if it so desires.
+- 7 Where a matter is referred to the Review Chairperson in accordance with the foregoing procedure, they shall proceed to determine whether adequate cause exists for the President to recommend dismissal of the faculty member, or they may in their discretion appoint two persons to sit with them as a Review Committee to make such determination.
+The Review Chairperson shall act as Chairperson of any Review Committee. - 8 The Review Chairperson or a Review Committee shall advise the President and the faculty member of the date and place fixed by it for a hearing in connection with the matter.
+Such date shall be not more than six weeks after the matter is referred to the Review Chairperson.
+The faculty member may at any time before the hearing provide the Review Chairperson or the Review Committee and the President with a written reply to the reasons given by the President in support of their intention to recommend dismissal; but where such a reply is given within seven days of the day fixed for the hearing the Review Chairperson or Review Committee may, on its own initiative or at the request of the President, postpone the hearing for a period not exceeding seven days.
+Reasonable notice of any postponement shall be given to the faculty member and the President. - 9 A hearing by the Review Chairperson or a Review Committee shall be held in camera unless the faculty member requests otherwise by notice given to the Review Chairperson or a Review Committee in writing at least one week in advance of the hearing. - 10 Both the President (or their nominee) and the faculty member are entitled to appear at the hearing and, if they so desire, to be represented by counsel or other advisers.
+The Review Chairperson or a Review Committee is entitled to fix its own rules as to the procedure before it, the examination and cross-examination of witnesses and the admissibility of evidence.
+A transcript of the proceedings at any hearing before a Review Chairperson or Review Committee shall not be obligatory but the Chairperson or a Committee, upon the application of either the President or their nominee or the affected faculty member, may direct that the testimony of a specified witness be recorded as the Chairperson or a Committee may direct and a transcript thereof provided for its consideration if it so desires.